 There are a few bears that frequent the garbage cans at this campground.
-We didn’t see any bears during our stay, but our neighbors saw them go through the dumpster.
+Although we didn’t see any bears our neighbors saw them go through the dumpster.
 It’s also not uncommon to see bears roaming through town.
 While shopping at the Goodwill, an employee told us a bear walked into the store a few days ago.

 30/50 amp pull thru and back-in sites